 If an event of default occurs in relation to the Servicer and/or any relevant Special Servicer pursuant to the terms of the Servicing Agreement, then the Covered Bond Guarantor, with the prior written consent of the Representative of the Covered Bondholders, will be entitled to terminate the appointment of the Servicer and/or the relevant Special Servicer (as the case may be) and appoint a Successor Servicer and/or a Successor Special Servicer (as the case may be).
-There can be no assurance that a successor with sufficient experience in carrying out the activities of the Servicer and/or the relevant Special Servicer would be found and would be willing and able to carry out the relevant activities on the terms of the Servicing Agreement.
-The ability of a Successor Servicer and/or a Successor Special Servicer to perform fully the required services would depend, among other things, on the information, software and records available at the time of the appointment.
+There can be no assurance that a successor with sufficient experience in carrying out the activities of the Servicer and/or the relevant Special Servicer would be found and would be willing and able to carry out the relevant activities on the terms of the Servicer to perform fully the required services would depend, among other things, on the information, software and records available at the time of the appointment.
 Any delay or inability to appoint a Successor Servicer and/or a Successor Special Servicer may affect the realisable value of the Portfolio or any part thereof, and/or the ability of the Covered Bond Guarantor to make payments under the Covered Bond Guarantee.